sra90/imagescroll-polymer/README.md

 Works properly in Chrome

-Checkout the demo.html file to see how to use it.
+Checkout the demo.html file in the image-scroll folder to see how to use it.